gorango/flowcraft/README.md

 ### Context

 The `Context` is a shared, type-safe `Map`-like object passed through every node in a flow.
 It acts as a shared memory space, allowing nodes to pass data and share state.
+All its methods are asynchronous.

 ### Actions & Branching